EU adds head of Russian Orthodox church to oil sanctions

 "Due to the specific geographic situation of Hungary and Slovakia, which are landlocked countries, and their substantial dependence from crude oil imported by pipeline from Russia, a derogation to the prohibition may be granted by their national competent authority," the EU note said.

-EU countries will also continue buying Russian gas for now and its main gas-payment vehicle, Gazprombank, are also not being targeted yet for the same reason.
+EU countries will also continue buying Russian gas and Moscow's main gas-payment vehicle, Gazprombank, is not being targeted yet for the same reason.

-That being said, the EU continued going after the relatives of Putin's elite — with Elizaveta Peskova, Nikolay Peskov, and Tatiana Navka, the family of Kremlin spokesman Dmitry Peskov — also listed alongside Putin's rapists and torturers.
+That being said, the EU has continued going after the relatives of Putin's elite — with Elizaveta Peskova, Nikolay Peskov, and Tatiana Navka, the family of Kremlin spokesman Dmitry Peskov — also to be listed alongside Putin's rapists and torturers.

 Peskova, who once briefly served as a European Parliament intern for a far-right French MEP, is a social-media queen who "has been living a luxurious lifestyle thanks to her father's connections," the draft EU note said.